leoyu037/cheatsheets/software_design_principles.md

   all at once, they're built in phases out of smaller subsystems
 - __No circular dependencies anywhere.__ Dependency graphs should be strict DAGs.
 Dependencies flow only in only direction
-- __Validate proofs of concept in the simplest way possible, leaving out any complicating factors initially.__ i.e. build POCs using toys rather than than trying to prove a concept with existing production code

 ## Code Style
 - __Readability/maintainability over conciseness/"elegance"/doing as many things